Larek96/Media-Bias/README.md

 ## 📌 Overview

-In an era of rising political division, I—like many others—started questioning the reliability of the news I consume.
+In an era of rising political division, I started questioning the reliability of the news I consume.
 This project explores **media bias across major news outlets**, aiming to create an **interactive dashboard** that visualizes bias in a clear, digestible format.

 > 💡 The goal isn't to eliminate biased sources, but to **balance** media consumption by understanding which outlets lean **left**, **center**, or **right**.